cscbe/writeups/2019-Qualifiers/crypto/Base64XOR/readme.md

-# Challenge
+## Base64 + xor = <3

+### Description

-I found a way to thwart people breaking xor encryption!
+> I found a way to thwart people breaking xor encryption!
 Instead of base64 encoding the encrypted message, I'll first encode the message before encrypting it.
 No more frequency analysis!
-Anyway, here is the method I used, It's so simple I'm surprised nobody thought about it before.
+> Anyway, here is the method I used, It's so simple I'm surprised nobody thought about it before.
 Unbreakable!
-`base64 -w 0 message.txt | xortool-xor -s <notthekey> -f - > message.enc`
+> `base64 -w 0 message.txt | xortool-xor -s <notthekey> -f - > message.enc`

-# Solution
+### Solution

-solution.py
+Get the key back using the following script:

 ```
 #!/usr/bin/env python3